Blazam-App/docs.blazam.org/docsource/admin/rules.md

 # Rules
 Rules provide an additional level of automation.
-With it, business rules and conformity standards can be applied.
-With the use of custom Active Directory Schema unlimited functionality is possible.
+With them, business rules and conformity standards can be applied.
+With the use of a custom Active Directory schema, unlimited functionality is possible.

+!!! info

+    Rules are blocked from executing on the account provided to Blazam.
+    This is currently the only safeguard against total domain lockout.

+    In a future update, a configurable list of excluded groups will be available.

 ## Rule Triggers
-There are two type of rules in Blazam, Event-Based and Scheduled.
+There are two types of rules in Blazam: Event-Based and Scheduled.

 ### Event-Based Rules
-Event-based triggers fire when the object type must be all or matching and any filters applied will be respected.
+Event-based triggers fire when the object type of the rule is set to `All` or matches the changed entry's type and all attribute filters applied are met.

 #### Trigger Types